bitboxer/atlas/content/blog/_index.md

     weight: 30
 ---

-The Chess Atlas is half knowledge-base half blog.
-Here is the half-blog part.
+The Chess Atlas is half a knowledge-base half a blog.
+Here is the blog.